Showing posts with label Kodachrome. Show all posts

 On recent trips to Seattle, I have driven Route 99 instead of fight the traffic on I-5.
 The tunnel appears to flow well while I-5 is bumper-to-bumper.
 Cameras automatically tag your car to identify where to send a bill for the toll.

-Union Bay with University of Washington Campus in the distance
+Lake Union with the University of Washington Campus in the distance

 Turn to the northeast and look at the body of water.
-Union Bay is a freshwater bay in the center of Seattle.
+Lake Union is a freshwater lake in the center of Seattle.
 The Fremont Cut (to the left) lets boats reach Puget Sound via the Hiram M. Chittenden Locks.
 The Montlake Cut, beyond the I-5 bridge in the distance, gives access to Lake Washington.
 Museums, shipyards, houseboats, and seaplane companies line the shore of Lake Union.
-"Sleepless in Seattle" takes place in these houseboats.
+"Sleepless in Seattle" takes place in one of these houseboats.
 The Vashon Glacier excavated the lake about 12,000 years ago and sculpted most of the contemporary geomorphology in the Puget lowlands.

 Lake Union view south